YvesLangstonMays/MAPD/ReadMe.md

 ## Background

 The goal of Olsen et al. (2006) was to map phosphorylation signaling dynamics in human cells following epidermal growth factor (EGF) simulation.
-Phosphorylation is a key regulatory even in signaling - EGF activates a receptor tyrosine kinase (EGFR), whic triggers cascades of phosphorylation across hundreds of downstream proteins.
+Phosphorylation is a key regulatory even in signaling - EGF activates a receptor tyrosine kinase (EGFR), which triggers cascades of phosphorylation across hundreds of downstream proteins.

 Using quantitative mass spectromoy, amino acid residues that become phosphorylated over time after EGF stimulation were tracked.